Why Gaining Control of Your Business Applications Should Be Your First Priority

 Faddom’s dependency mapping tool discovers and maps business application dependencies in only 30 minutes.
 It is a 100% non-intrusive solution.
 It’s also agentless, credential-less, no need to reconfigure firewalls – we work passively using existing network traffic protocols (IP address based) and map automatically 24/7 and in real-time so our maps are always up-to-date.

 Watch a free demo to see how you can discover all applications and their dependencies, plan for microsegmentation, and more.
-Access a demo.
+Start a free trial right now by filling out the form in the sidebar!

 Map All Your Servers, Applications, and Dependencies in 60 Minutes